-- > Only the responders team on site, - > To locate and to monitor the sunken slick and, if necessary, to shut down the sea water pumping, - Wear the appropriate equipment (Personal Protective Equipment, gloves...), - > To evaluate the containment and recovery options.
+- > Only the responders team on site, - To locate and to monitor the sunken slick and, if necessary, to shut down the sea water pumping, - Wear the appropriate equipment (Personal Protective Equipment, gloves...), - > To evaluate the containment and recovery options.

-Shoreline Harbour Open sea Forecasting the pouring of the slick on the sea bed \mathbf{X} \mathbf{X} \mathbf{X} \mathbf{X} Monitoring by sampling \mathbf{X} \mathbf{X} To follow the behaviour of the slick.
-Remote Operating Vehicle.
-Sampling of a pollutant on the sea bed.
+Shoreline Harbour Open sea Forecasting the pouring of the slick on the sea bed X X X Monitoring by sampling To follow the behaviour of the slick.
+X X X The second sec